wazuh/wazuh-documentation/source/learning-wazuh/ssh-brute-force.rst

 The first alert
 ---------------

-Use the file viewer of your choice to look at ``/var/ossec/logs/alerts/alerts.log`` on the Wazuh Manager computer.
+Use the file viewer of your choice to look at ``/var/ossec/logs/alerts/alerts.log`` on the Wazuh Manager instance.
 For example:

   .. code-block:: console

     less /var/ossec/logs/alerts/alerts.log

-This file is optionally written to by Wazuh and is mainly useful for learning and debugging purposes.

 Search for the text "*blimey*" and the first alert you find should look like this: